pmnzt/appimage-manager/README.md

 Description:

-- Scans `~/.appimages` and creates a `.desktop` file for each AppImage.
-- Icon handling:
+- **Purpose:** Scan `~/.appimages` and for each app folder containing an AppImage generate or update a `.desktop` launcher, ensure the AppImage is executable, and manage the app icon.
+- **Icon selection precedence:**
-  - If an `icon.*` file exists alongside the AppImage it is used.
+    1. If `icon.*` already exists in the app folder, use it.
+ 2. Otherwise, attempt to extract or locate an icon from the AppImage:
+         - Inspect the AppImage's embedded `.desktop` `Icon` key (if present) and try to find a matching icon name in common system icon directories such as `/usr/share/icons` and `/usr/share/pixmaps`.
+         - Prefer SVGs first.
+If no SVG is found, search for PNGs and prefer the largest PNG by file size.
+If still not found, look for XPM.
+         - If no direct name match is found in system dirs, fall back to choosing the largest SVG from the extracted contents, then largest PNG, then largest XPM.
+ 3. If no icon is found at all:
-  - `--icon` attempts automatic icon extraction from the AppImage when no icon file is present.
+         - If `--icon` was provided, attempt automatic icon extraction from the AppImage.
-  - `--icon-skip` forces use of the placeholder and skips extraction.
+         - If `--icon-skip` was provided, skip extraction and use the placeholder icon (`~/.appimages/placeholder-icon.png`).
-  - If neither flag is provided the tool may prompt interactively; if extraction is not performed or fails, the placeholder is used.
+         - If neither flag is provided, `appimg` may prompt interactively to ask whether to attempt extraction; if the user declines or extraction fails, the placeholder is used.
-- Creates symlinks in `~/.local/share/applications`.
+- **Additional behavior:**
+    - The chosen icon is copied into the app folder as `icon.*`.
+    - A `.noiconkeep` marker file may be created when needed to indicate the icon should be preserved across resets.
+    - Ensure the AppImage file is executable.
+    - Create or update a `.desktop` file for the app and symlink it into the user's applications directory (typically `~/.local/share/applications`).

 4) `appimg setup-all`